egdels/covid19_txt_stat/README.md

 A text file with the following evaluation characteristics is created for each publication date:
 * For every federal state and all of Germany:
   * 7-day sample size and 7-day incidence
-  * Total cases, new cases, total deaths, new deaths, rate died, total recovered, new recovered, recovered rate
+  * Total cases, new cases, total deaths, new deaths, death rate, total recovery, new recovered, recovery rate
   * For each age group total cases, total deaths, death rate, total recovery, recovery rate
   * Diagram "New cases with reporting date within 7 days per 100 thousand (7-day incidence)"
   * Diagram "New deaths with reporting date within 30 days per 1 million in relation to the publication date"
-  * Diagram "Percentage of deaths in cases related to the date of publication"
+  * Diagram "Death rate related to the date of publication"
   * Diagram "Deaths by reporting date per 1 million in the current publication"
 * For every group of age:
   * Diagram "Deaths by reporting date of the age group in the current publication"